ctrf-io/github-test-reporter/README.md

 summaries, in-depth reports, failed test analyses, flaky test detection and AI analyses directly within your GitHub Actions CI/CD workflow and Pull Requests.

-Choose from a variety of pre-built views or create custom views tailored to your project's needs, ensuring that test results are always where you need them.
+Choose from a variety of pre-built reports or create custom reports tailored to your project's needs, ensuring that test results are always where you need them.

 ## **⭐⭐ If you find this project useful, consider giving it a GitHub star ⭐⭐**